-Make this adorable DIY burlap bunny to add to your Easter decor!
+Make an adorable burlap bunny out of Dollar Tree materials.
+This is such a cute DIY to add to your spring or Easter decor!

 Be sure to check out my DIY Shabby Chic Lamp!